Rhymes with hair line …..

 At some point in the future, we might order them into a chronological list, starting with the earliest and ending with the most recent, but ‘random’ suits us for now.

-As an introduction, here are some photographs of bere barley on the left compared with a 2-row barley on the right.
+As an introduction, here are some photographs of bere barley and a 2-row barley.

 Links to articles